lemonase/lemonase.github.io/content/posts/platforming-games.md

   - 3d
 ---

-I am in no way qualified to talk about game desgin, but I thought I'd share some of my thoughts on what makes platforming games so great and iconic as an average gamer.
+I am in no way qualified to talk about game design, but I thought I'd share some of my thoughts on what makes platforming games so great and iconic as an average gamer.

 ## Platforming games will always be relevant

 Throughout the decades, several styles of games have come in and out of fashion.
-Action RPGs, MMOs, FPS, Arena Shooters, MOBAS, Battle Royale.
+Action RPGs, MMOs, FPS, Arena Shooters, MOBAS, Battle Royal.

 Platforming is a more fundamental game design principle, and often game studios choose add extra layers to it in order to make it more interesting.